atrakic/Echo.API/README.md

-# Echo.Api - ASP.NET Core 6.0 Server
+# Echo.OpenAPI - ASP.NET Core 6.0 Server

 A simple API to store and retrieve messages.